Medinet Habu: Mortuary Temple of Ramesses III

 dates are in the civil calendar (vs one of the two Egyptian religious calendars).

 An excerpt from Ramesses Ill's Address to Amon-Re:

 "Address of the King of Upper and Lower Egypt, Lord of the Two Lands: Usermaatre Meriamon; Son of Re, Lord of Thrones: Ramesses, Prince of On, to his father Amon-Re, King of the Gods.
 "Behold, I know eternity, 0 my august father, and I am not ignorant of everlastingness.
 "My heart is glad for I know your strength is more than that of the [other] gods, since it is you who has fashioned their images and created their majesties [and] you have made the sky ...."

 First Pylon, Temple of Ramesses III at Medinet Habu.

 The first pylon leads into an open courtyard, lined with colossal statues of Ramesses III as Osiris on one side, and uncarved columns on the other.
 The second pylon leads into a peristyle hall, again featuring columns in the shape of Ramesses.
 The third pylon is reached by continuing up a ramp that leads through a columned portico and then opens into a large hypostyle hall (which has lost its roof).
 Reliefs and actual heads of foreign captives were also found placed within the temple, perhaps in an attempt to symbolise the king's control over Syria and Nubia.

-In the Greco-Roman and Byzantine period, there was a church inside the temple structure, which has since been removed.
+In the Greco-Roman and Byzantine Empire period, there was a church inside the temple structure, which has since been removed.
 Some of the carvings in the main wall of the temple have been altered by Christian carvings.